AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 The main proposed change is to the definition of a "complete user-supplied kind" (CUSK).
 The current story is in [Section 7.8.3 of the user manual](http://www.haskell.org/ghc/docs/latest/html/users_guide/kind-polymorphism.html#complete-kind-signatures).
 Alas, it does not allow CUSKs for class declarations.
 The new proposal is this:

 - A class or datatype is said to have a CUSK if and only if all of its type variables are annotated.
+- A closed type family is said to have a CUSK if and only if all of its type variables and its return type are annotated.
+- An open type family always has a CUSK -- unannotated type variables (and return type) default to `*`.
+(This is not a change.)

 This is somewhat simpler, it covers classes.
 See [comment:19:ticket:9200](https://gitlab.haskell.org//ghc/ghc/issues/9200) for more exposition.
 This change alone is enough to satisfy [\#9200](https://gitlab.haskell.org//ghc/ghc/issues/9200).

 **Simon** What about type synonym declarations?
 Don't we need a kind signature on the RHS?
 Also what about specifying the return kind of a type family (open or closed)?
 Does it default to `*`, or must you specify it to get a CUSK?

+**Richard** Type synonym declarations can never be recursive, right?
+So, this issue doesn't affect them.
+I've answered the other questions above.

 ## A possible variation